shanscendent/cannot.la/content/says/Macbook Recommendation.md

 	- I'm getting kernel panics and forced reboots 100% of the time if I interrupt the sleep process, which I suspect comes from a faulty display angle sensor
 ## OS
 These OS quirks can't be solved with third party apps, or it's just me complaining
+- There's no fractional display scaling, you _have_ to go with 1080p or 4k monitors, 1440p will look blurry and horrible no matter what you do
 - Fullscreen behaviour is horrible (creates a completely new space)
 - exFAT support is terrible
 	- File copy behaviour is erratic